HOchacha/Blackjack-copilot/README.md

 - [x] Train a YOLOv8 object detection model
 - [x] Cluster cards for a dealer and players
 - [x] Implement a lookup table of optimal actions
-- [ ] Also detect a casino chip
-- [ ] Recommend action in the case that player has more than two cards
+- [x] Recommend action in the case that player has more than two cards
-- [ ] Make Blackjack Copilot work for video, webcam or stream
+- [x] Make Blackjack Copilot work for video, webcam or stream

 ## Machine Learning Training Result
 Object detection is based on YOLOv8s model.